clubgamma/micro-interactions-with-css-animations/README.md

 ```

 ### 2. Add your CSS animations to the folder
 Enter the folder you just created and add a README file in which you have to put the CSS animations you have created.
-Accepted files are only **.md** .
+Accepted files are only **.md** extension.
 It should look something like this `Animations/clubgamma/<FILENAME>.md`

 Replace `<FILENAME>` with your GitHub username